dlayton66/dlayton66/README.md

 Currently I'm looking for work as a back-end or full-stack engineer.
 In the meantime, I'm keeping my backend skills sharp while also expanding into JavaScript with [Exercism's JavaScript path](https://exercism.org/tracks/javascript).
 You can track my progress with me below!

+When I'm not coding, you can find me camping, gaming (currently Hades), or playing piano!

 ## Languages

 ### 🔭 Tech Stack